AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 **Q**: I entered a command and don't want to type it again, how can I go back to it? <br>
 **A**: Use the arrow pad on the keyboard to navigate your Command History.

+**Q**: I added a new Patient Visit to my patient, but it doesn't seem to update the Patient information.
+Is something wrong? <br>
+**A**: No, this is intended behaviour as we want to afford more flexibility to GPs.
+Automatically updating the patient field based on recent visits might result in accidentally overriding intended data.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues